Internet Control Message Protocol: Redirect

-Redirect requests data packets be sent on an alternative route.
+Redirect requests that data packets be sent on an alternative route.
 ICMP Redirect is a mechanism for routers to convey routing information to hosts.
 The message informs a host to update its routing information (to send packets on an alternative route).
-If a host tries to send data through a router (R1) and R1 sends the data on another router (R2) and a direct path from the host to R2 is available (that is, the host and R2 are on the same subnetwork), then R1 will send a redirect message to inform the host that the best route for the destination is via R2.
+If a host tries to send data through a router (R1) and R1 sends the data to another router (R2) and a direct path from the host to R2 is available (that is, the host and R2 are on the same subnetwork), then R1 will send a redirect message to inform the host that the best route for the destination is via R2.
 The host should then change its route information and send packets for that destination directly to R2.
 The router will still send the original datagram to the intended destination.
 However, if the datagram contains routing information, this message will not be sent even if a better route is available.
 RFC 1122 states that redirects should only be sent by gateways and should not be sent by Internet hosts.